Lucky Luke: Television

-In 1983, Hanna-Barbera Productions, France 3, Gaumont Film Company, Extrafilm Berlin and Morris collaborated to produce the animated TV series Lucky Luke, which ran for 26 episodes and was based on original album stories.
+In 1983, Hanna-Barbera Productions, France 3, Gaumont, Extrafilm Berlin and Morris collaborated to produce the animated TV series Lucky Luke, which ran for 26 episodes and was based on original album stories.
 The series' main voice actors were William Callaway as Lucky Luke, Robert Ridgely as Jolly Jumper, Paul Reubens as Bushwack, Frank Welker as Joe Dalton, Rick Dees as Jack Dalton, Fred Travalena as William Dalton, Bob Holt as Averell Dalton, and Mitzi McCall as Ma Dalton.
 Additional voices were provided by Peter Cullen, Pat Fraley, Barbara Goodson, and Mona Marshall.

-In 1990, a new animated series of 26 episodes was produced by IDDH, with the collaboration of Morris, based on album stories not adapted in the prior series.
+In 1991, a new animated series of 26 episodes was produced by IDDH, with the collaboration of Morris, based on album stories not adapted in the prior series.

 The 1992 live-action Italian television series, Lucky Luke, also known as The Adventures of Lucky Luke, was based on the films of the previous year and again starred Terence Hill.

 In 2001, Xilam produced the 52-episode animated series Les Nouvelles aventures de Lucky Luke (The New Adventures of Lucky Luke).
 It was made available on an eight-disc DVD set with French and English audio tracks.
 This series also featured Colonel Custer, who is an Indian-hater and a dwarf in this incarnation.
 Unlike the two earlier animated series, this series featured original stories.

-Xilam produced two further animated series involving Lucky Luke: Rintindumb (2006) and (2010).
+Xilam produced two further animated series involving Lucky Luke: Rintindumb (2006) and The Daltons (2010).

-Mediatoon Distribution produced Kid Lucky in 2020.
+In June 2020, Dargaud Media (whom previously produced The New Adventures of Lucky Luke and The Daltons) announced a new preschool animated series that following a young version of the comic book character entitled Kid Lucky which is based on the comic strip spin-off of the same name, marking Dargaud Media's in-house Lucky Luke adaptation without the involvement of Xilam with them co-producing alongside Paris-based animation studio Ellipsanime Productions and fellow Belgian animation company Belvision.
+Dargaud Media and Ellipsanime Productions' fellow Angoulême-based animation unit Ellipse Studio Angoulême and Belgian animation studio DreamWall handled animation & storyboard services alongside Paris-based animation production company Caribara Animation via its Annecy-based building.

-Disney+ and France Télévisions has announced plans for a live-action French television series, which is set to premiere on Disney+ in 2025.
-It will consist 8 episodes.
+A live-action French television series produced by Disney+ and France Télévisions, premiered on Disney+ on March 23, 2026.
+It consists of 8 episodes.